fschulze/pytest-warnings/README.rst

 pytest-warnings
 ===============

-py.test plugin to list Python warnings in pytest report
+py.test plugin to list Python warnings in pytest report.

+Integrated in pytest >= 3.1.0.

 Usage